NickMaude/ILCAtrader/README.md

 <h1>ilca trader</h1>

 the source repository for ilcafinder.com.
-A python based webscraper that finds laser for sale postings and displays them on a dynamic webpage.
+A python based webscraper that finds laser sailboat for sale postings and displays them on a dynamic webpage.

 hoasted on Blue Hoast and built using the selenium webdriver, mySQL, python, HTML, and CSS.